 You are wrong.

-Backlinks from Facebook, Twitter, Wikipedia, LinkedIn etc. are Nofollow but still more valuable.
-Getting only Dofollow link is not the best practice, but try to get quality backlink.
+Backlinks from Facebook, Twitter, Wikipedia, LinkedIn, etc. are Nofollow but still more valuable.
+Getting only dofollow links is not the best practice, but try to get quality backlinks.
 Google may also penalize websites having too many

 Dofollow links as Google can easily understand spamming tactics.
 So it’s better to maintain a ratio between Dofollow and Nofollow backlinks to appear higher in SERP results.